 Being a 2-in-1 device, the Hatch Baby Rest is more expensive than most ambient noise machines.
 It also lacks a little bit of bass power, meaning ocean waves and thunder don't sound quite as realistic as they do with some other machines.
 Finally, controlling the machine without the app isn't easy as the buttons are on the bottom of the machine (you have to lift it up to access them) and are fairly basic.
 However, we feel these are minor concerns for those seeking a versatile machine that does more than just make noise.

 The LectroFan High Fidelity White Noise sleep sound machine is a classic ambient noise device.
 Its simple design offers 20 different sounds, all of which we found realistic enough to calm our brains before bed.
 In particular, it offers a large variety of fan noises for those that prefer the whir of a fan to fill their bedrooms with some simple noise.

 The MyBaby SoundSpa On-the-Go offers simple and portable sleep sounds for your baby in a convenient package.
 The included hook allows it to be easily hung on a stroller or crib, and three AA batteries get you hours of play time.

-Our biggest complaint with the MyBaby SoundSpa On-the-Go is its sound quality — everything sounds a bit staticky and echoey.
+Our main gripe with this machine is its sound quality — everything sounds a bit staticky and echoey.
 The baby-specific design is nice, but we've seen other battery-powered models that sound much better in a similar price range.
 Still, if you just want something that blends in with the rest of your baby's accessories, this is a viable option.

 Why You Should Trust Us